-Another important aspect that can influence cross-lingual sharing is the effect of language data imbalances during fine-tuning.
-For instance, some languages are over-represented during training, which might cause them to exert stronger influence over the other training languages, while other languages are instead under-represented, hence they might benefit more from cross-lingual sharing \citep{wu2020all}.
-To study how much of the cross-lingual sharing effects we observed in previous experiments can be ascribed to data-scarcity, we re-train our models on PAWS-X to test whether they would still rely on cross-lingual sharing to a similar extent provided that the test language is now over-represented during fine-tuning.
-To do so, we artificially mimic this scenario by randomly adding a percentage $p$ = [25, 50, 75, 100] \% on top of the original fine-tuning data from each language in turns, and test how cross-lingual influence changes compared to the balanced fine-tuning data set-up.
+An important aspect that can affect cross-lingual sharing is the (im)balance of language data during fine-tuning.
+For instance, if some languages are over-represented during training, then they might end up exerting stronger influence over other training languages, while languages that are under-represented might end up benefiting more from cross-lingual sharing \citep{wu2020all}.
+To study how much the cross-lingual sharing effects observed so far can be ascribed to data scarcity, we perform experiments in which, for each language $l$ in turn, we fine-tune on PAWS-X, but with $p \in \{25, 50, 75, 100\}\%$ additional $l$ data included, thus ensuring that language $l$ is over-represented with respect to the other fine-tuning languages.

-\paragraph{Results} In Figure \ref{fig:self-imbalance}, we plot per language the percentage of training samples that contribute to the most influential samples for that language as an effect of data imbalance.
-For all languages, we see a clear trend: as the data gets more biased towards one language, the model also starts relying more on data from that particular language when it comes to the most positively as well as negatively influential samples.
-Nevertheless, we also see that this trend does not always steadily increase for all languages, e.g.\ for French and German, and moreover, even when the data from the own language is twice as much (+100\%), all languages (except Korean) still rely for more than 50\% on samples from the other fine-tuning languages.
-This indicates that even with data imbalances, the model still largely benefits from cross-lingual sharing.
-An interesting outlier is English for which we see that the positive influence from its own data rapidly increases (similar to Korean).
-We hypothesize that this could be due to being considerably overrepresented during pretraining, nudging the model towards processing this language in isolation as well.
+\paragraph{Results} In Figure \ref{fig:self-imbalance}, we plot the percentage of in-language training samples that contribute to the set of most influential samples for the respective test language as an effect of data imbalance.
+For all languages, we see a clear trend: as the data gets more biased towards one language, training samples from that language increase in influence---both positive and negative---within the model.
+Yet we also see that this trend does not always steadily increase (e.g.\ for French and German).
+Moreover, for all languages except Korean, even when the language's data has fully doubled (+100\%), its most influential samples set is still more than 50\% from other fine-tuning languages.
+This indicates that even with data imbalances, the model largely benefits from cross-lingual sharing.
+An interesting outlier is English, for which we see that positive influence from its own data rapidly increases (similar to Korean); we hypothesize that this could be due to being considerably overrepresented during pretraining, nudging the model towards processing this language in isolation as well.